keesiemeijer/github-pages-code-reference/README.md

 Check if your code was imported by visiting the reference site [wp-reference.test](http://wp-reference.test).

 ## Generate the Code Reference
-Go to Appearance -> Theme and activate the `wporg-developer-child` theme.
-Go to Plugins and activate the `WP Parser JSON` plugin.

 Go to Settings -> WP Parser JSON and generate the JSON files used by the generated code reference.

 To see the code reference before deploying open your terminal and go to the theme directory (`www/wp-reference/source-code/wp-content/themes/github-pages-code-reference`)